wtetsu/gaze/README.md

 Note:

-- To specify both ext and re for one cmd is prohibited
+- It's prohibited to specify both 'ext' and 're' for a single command
-- cmd can have multiple commands.
+- 'cmd' can accept multiple commands.
 Use vertical line(|) to write multiple commands

 If you want to customize it, please set up your own configuration file.